-Just about every corner in Puerto Vallarta has a taco stand, and that’s one of the best things about this city by the bay.
+Just about every corner in Puerto Vallarta has a taco stand, and that’s one of the best things about traveling here.

 There are only so many permits available for these, so they tend to get passed down from generation to generation.
 As such, many of the taco stands have quite a long history.